radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 ### Resumption

-Implementations MUST support resumption.
+Implementations SHOULD support resumption.
 In many cases session tickets can be authenticated solely by the server, and do not require querying a database.
-The use of resumption allows the system to better scale to higher loads.
+The use of resumption can allow the system to better scale to higher loads.

 However, the above discussion of PSK identities is complicated by the use of PSKs for resumption in TLS 1.3.
 A server which receives a PSK identity via TLS typically cannot query the TLS layer to see if this identity is for a resumed session, or is instead a static pre-provisioned identity.
 This confusion complicates server implementations.